Canadian Camino: St. Pierre Jolys to St. Malo

 We passed a row of RVs in the overnight camping area, a playground, and then we circled around a small pond, with the surrounding trees and homes reflected in its smooth waters.
 We were delighted to see another pair of Yellow-headed Blackbirds nesting in the cattails around the pond's edges.
 There were three Killdeer chasing each other across the lawn, their piercing complaints carrying through the quiet morning, along with the soothing sounds of Mourning Doves.

-We followed the main road out of town, then turned down a grassy track and crossed a small stream on a brand new cedar footbridge with metal railings.
+The Trans Canada Trail followed the main road out of town, then turned down a grassy track and crossed a small stream on a brand new cedar footbridge with metal railings.
 From there it was back out into the wide open fields.
 We were very grateful to have cloud cover for the first hour, with gently spitting rain for refreshment.

 As we made our way through early morning fields we could hear the mournful sound of cows mooing in the distance.
 The sweet smell of wildflowers mixed with the scent of the cows, reminding us very strongly of the smells and sounds along the Via Podiensis in France.